Fulde-Ferrell-Larkin-Ovchinnikov state induced by antiferromagnetic order in $\kappa$-type organic conductors: Eliashberg theory based on Hubbard model

 In the previous section, we have demonstrated that the FFLO phase can be stabilized due to the spin splitting in the AFM state by using the effective model with attractive pairing interactions.
 In this section, we consider the Eliashberg theory based on the repulsive Hubbard model~\cite{Kino1996} as a more realistic description.
 The Hubbard Hamiltonian is written as $H = H_0 + H_{\text{int}}^{\text{(Hub)}}$, where the interaction term is given by

-$U$ being the onsite Coulomb repulsion on the ET molecule. $n_{\bm{R}, l s} = c_{\bm{R}, l s}^\dagger c_{\bm{R}, l s}$ is the electron-number operator; remind that $\bm{R}$, $l$, and $s$ represent the unit cell position, the sublattice index and spin, respectively.
+$U$ being the on-site Coulomb repulsion on the ET molecule. $n_{\bm{R}, l s} = c_{\bm{R}, l s}^\dagger c_{\bm{R}, l s}$ is the electron-number operator; we remind that $\bm{R}$, $l$, and $s$ represent the unit cell position, the sublattice index and spin, respectively.
 Equation~\eqref{eq:interaction_Hubbard} is then rewritten as